 - a.
 Individuals transitioning from a facility with Money Follows the Person (MFP) designation. - b.
 Individuals transitioning from a facility utilizing services of community transition. - c.
-Eligible CAP beneficiaries who are transferring to another county or case management entity. - d.
-Previously eligible CAP beneficiaries who are transitioning from a short-term rehabilitation placement within 90 calendar days of the placement. - e.
-Individuals identified at risk by their local Department of Social Services (DSS) who have an order of protection by Child Protective Service (CPS) for abuse, neglect or exploitation, and the CAP program is able to mitigate risk; or - f.
-Medicaid beneficiaries with active Medicaid who are temporary out of the State due to a military assignment of their primary caregiver. - g.
-Individuals who were receiving personal care-type services through private health insurance plan and the policy is terminating.
+Eligible CAP participant who are transferring to another county or case management entity. - d.
+Previously eligible CAP participant who are transitioning from a short-term rehabilitation placement within 90 calendar days of the placement. - e.
+Individuals identified at risk by their local Department of Social Services (DSS) who have an order of protection by Child Protective Service (CPS) for abuse, neglect or exploitation, and the CAP waiver is able to mitigate risk; or - f.
+Medicaid participant with active Medicaid who are temporary out of the State due to a military assignment of their primary caregiver. - g.
+Individuals who were receiving personal care-type services through private health insurance plan and the policy is being terminated by the insurer.